Search

-There has been a question floating around about whether kava effects your heart.
+There has been a question floating around about whether kava effects your heart and can lead to heart disease.
 While there is much discussion on the false effects of kava negatively affecting your liver, it’s difficult to find research that explicitly studies kava on the heart.

-Back in the early 2000s there was the suspicion that excessive kava use was a factor in the sudden deaths of some young Aboriginal sportsman in Australia.
+Back in the early 2000s, there was a suspicion that excessive kava use was a factor in the sudden deaths of some young Aboriginal sportsmen in Australia.
 However, further research and investigation concluded that kava itself was not the blame.
 It was the combination of exercise and a hidden heart disease that was the deadly mix.

 People drink kava for its calming and relaxing effects.
 It’s a known muscle relaxant that plays a role in the body sometimes feeling heavy and relaxed.
 However, this relaxing effect could be dangerous for active people who have pre-existing heart issues or a family history of heart disease.